habibcomsats/NVFlare/docs/programming_guide/shareable.rst

 The headers of the Shareable object can keep a special public prop called "Cookie Jar", which is just a Python dict.

-The NVIDIA FLARE framework guarantees that the cookie jar prop will be sent back to the server when the client submits the task result to the server.
+The [BLINDED] FLARE framework guarantees that the cookie jar prop will be sent back to the server when the client submits the task result to the server.

 .. note::